Carp Fishing Tackle

 You’ll need a place to store your terminal tackle as you make minor adjustments your rigs, so we recommend getting a tackle box to keep your carp gear safe and organised.

 There are a lot of options when it comes to using and even delivering bait for angling.
 Carp are omnivorous and crafty, so choosing the right colour, flavour, mixes, and delivery method is key.
 Boilies are the most popular option for baiting carp– they are hard spherical balls and are split into two types: shelf-life and freezer.
+Particles are such as Hemp, Maize, Sweetcorn, Tiger Nuts and pellets are also a brilliant way to trick carp into feeding around your rig, particularly during the warmer months.

 Many anglers pre-bait an area before casting out, to draw the fish into an area.
 Consider whether you’ll be using a ground bait mix or particles like corn.
 You’ll also need a spod or a spomb to accurately dispense your bait, and even a catapult to distribute pellets or particles.